solchef/examples/resend/README.md

 ## **Step 8:** Test the Jobs

-- Job 1: You can test the Job by going to `http://localhost:3000/` and filling in the form fields.
+- resendBasicEmail: You can test the Job by going to `http://localhost:3000/` and filling in the form fields.
 Alternatively, you can send a test email using the Trigger.dev [test feature](https://trigger.dev/docs/documentation/guides/testing-jobs).
 That can be found on the Job page in the [Trigger.dev app](https://trigger.dev).

 ---